-You’ve heard it before.
-In the UK, the NHS is breaking at the seams.
-The £350m/week that the Brexit leaders promised us hasn’t materialised.
-Meanwhile, the US pays twice as much for healthcare as any other rich country.
+You have heard it before.
+The US pays more than twice as much for healthcare as any other rich country.

 At the same time, technology has demonstrated its ability to disrupt markets and lower costs for users across the board.
 Why hasn’t it done the same for healthcare?
 The answer is complicated, but I believe a big part of it to be lack of ambition and the willingness to take risks.

 As a physician, I spent a great deal of time in the consultation room with patients, and one key insight that I’ve consistently observed is that patients across the spectrum really do want to change their behaviour, to live healthier and more fulfilling lives.
 The difficult bit, is that we as doctors, do very little to support them to make these positive behaviour change.
 Simply knowing more won’t necessarily help us live healthier lives.

 Enter ‘digital therapeutics’, the idea that software, namely apps, can be used to encourage behaviour change.
 This is important because, in the twenty-first century, your own behaviour is the greatest threat to your health and there is no pill to help you change your behaviour.
 Cigarette smoking is perhaps the best example of an avoidable behaviour that most people actually want to change.

 In fact, over 70% of the one billion smokers around the world want to quit smoking.
 Yet the long-term success rate is awfully low, at just 3%, because most people don’t have access to high quality therapy, designed to change how they think about smoking.

 We’ve all heard the classic proverb, “necessity is the mother of invention”.
 The only way we’ll overcome the greatest challenges of our age, whether it’s climate change, curing cancer or creating equal access to healthcare, is to invent our way out of it.